Overhead shot of White female sitting on couch eating bowl of oats and fruit

 Forget the fads

-Basically, the most important part of healthy eating is to try and find a good balance of what you eat.
+The most important part of healthy eating is to try and find a good balance of what you eat.
 This doesn’t mean you should never drink coffee or order dessert ever again.
-Just try to work in more healthy foods than unhealthy.
+Just try to work in more healthy foods than unhealthy ones.

 Thinking about majoring in Nutrition or something similar?
-There are scholarships for that!
+Start connecting to schools with great science programs on CollegeXpress.

 Like what you’re reading?